 The thing that trips a lot of people up is the profit part of the equation.
 Sometimes people think that the first part of the numerator is sales or revenue, rather than profit.
 For companies who have tight margins, that’s a huge difference.
 For example, if you work in a company that has a 20% gross margin, you need to generate $575 in sales in order to get $115 in profit.
 On the other hand, if you’re in a business with 70% gross margin, you need $165 in sales for that $115 in profit.
 Some companies use net margin in their calculation as opposed to gross – there’s no wrong way to do it as long as you consistently calculate it.

-Now back to my point earlier about marketing ROI on campaigns being relatively easy, but potentially deceptive.
+Now back to the point about marketing ROI on campaigns being relatively easy, but potentially deceptive.
 The most difficult part of calculating marketing ROI – especially for B2B companies - is that it’s rarely a single campaign or program that generates revenue.
 Most B2B buyers have multiple interactions with a potential supplier over an extended period of time before they make a buying decision.
 They are exposed to multiple campaigns, and it’s difficult to determine which campaign had which amount of impact that lead to the customer’s buying decision.
 Marketing automation platforms help marketers address this issue – called attribution, and you can read more about attribution in this blog from Marketo.

 And how do you measure the ROI of an overall increase in marketing?
 In a perfect world, you take the increase in a marketing budget from one year to the next, and the difference in profit from one year to the next.
 For example: